 Nominated by George Chapman.
 "Andy was my mentor as a student Nurse when I first got involved with SAFN (10 years ago).
 He has always been an inspiration, professional individual who is still dedicated to veterans well-being on a daily basis.
 He is also a serving Major with 254 Med Reg as a senior MH Nursing Officer."

-Andy will receive his award from Peter J Field Esq Her Majesty's Lord-Lieutenant of East Sussex at the event on 20 July 2021.
+Andy receiving his Award from Sir Peter J Field Esq Her Majesty's Lord-Lieutenant of East Sussex at the event on 20 July 2021.
+(Photo credit: Stewart Turkington Photography)

 Nominations for awards also included the following candidates but don’t be disheartened, as many of these have also been nominated in other categories and may well be announced as Award winners at a later date: